The Change Management Process: 11 Key Steps to Effective Implementation

 Sam Schneider

-Samantha is an expert in organizational efficiency and effectiveness, drives our customer-obsessed culture, and is a champion for inclusivity at Bloomfire.
+Samantha is a Certified Knowledge Manager (CKM), an expert in organizational efficiency and effectiveness, drives our customer-obsessed culture, and champions inclusivity at Bloomfire.
 Her leadership has inspired our team to create products that our customers love, which has been rewarded with great loyalty.
-Sam focuses on operational excellence, particularly in customer success organizations.

 Jump to section

 “Ch-ch-ch-ch-changes.”
 David Bowie knew it, we know it, and you know it.
 Change is hard.
 But it can also mean progress, new technology, business growth, and increased productivity.
 In my years of working in operations, I’ve seen firsthand how effective change management can transform an organization.
-The implementation of change management processes ensures that new technology and changes are adopted smoothly, driving productivity and growth.
+The implementation of a change management process ensures that new technology and changes are adopted smoothly, driving productivity and growth.

-What is a Change Management Process?
+What Is a Change Management Process?

 A change management process consists of steps to lead a team or organization from its current state to its desired state.
-For example, a change management process could be used to introduce new technology, restructure the organization, or rebrand.
+For example, it can introduce new technology, restructure the organization, or rebrand.

-It involves arming employees impacted by the proposed change with the tools and skills they need to succeed.
+Implementing change management involves arming employees impacted by the proposed change with the tools and skills they need to succeed.
 It also requires setting expectations and ensuring everyone understands their role and responsibilities in the change.

 • Increase employee engagement and decrease frustration with changes to your operations and technology